Palm Tree for front yard - Striking Curb Appeal

 Syagrus romanzoffiana is another favorite.
 Because its graceful look gives off that characteristic tropical vibe.

 • At its tallest, it can quickly go to 90ft/27m tall.
-Especially when you Know How to Water It, like it needs (lots!).
+Especially when you Know How to Water It, for its needs (lots!).

 • It does best in Zones 9b-11.
 With effort, some are successful in 8b-9a.